loveblog/love-blog/Readme.md

 Use `ls ~/LoveBlog` to check install

+#### Tips

+> If you are using ZSH or BASH maybe FISH shell, you can restart your terminal to use command 'lb'
+>
+> If you are using other shells, you can use this command 'cd ~/LoveBlog/love-blog && bash main.sh'

 Then you have to config Repo

 1. Creat a new repo named `USERNAME.github.io`
 2. Go to `Setting > GitHub Page` select your theme
-3. Go to terminal and input `cd ~/LoveBlog/love-blog && bash main.sh pubinit`
+3. Go to terminal and input `lb pubinit`

 Your website is `USERNAME.github.io`